 Grumpy Magazine is an international independent digital/print publication founded by Jasmine Perrier that has been self-publishing from Paris since August 2016.
 With a creative activity operated in Europe and America, from Los Angeles to New York and London, we seek to share inspiring stories as well as a genuine vision of life through unique features with artists and outstanding figures from the worlds of arts.

 We aim to work with the next generation of passionate creatives who stand out through their great eye and visual understanding in order to capture unique images and stimulating sceneries.
-We are proud to dedicate 10+ pages to our cover stories and 6+ pages to our inside features as we are interested in aesthetically pleasing a modern take on traditional staples and offering high-quality content to provide more of a book than just a magazine, to get out of your grumpy mood.
+We are proud to aesthetically please a modern take on traditional staples and offering high-quality content to provide more of a book than just a magazine, to get out of your grumpy mood.
 By working together with talented creative teams, we offer a unique way for people to get the full experience from every page we put in our magazine and on our website in an elegant and effective way.